-After three months spent reviewing the case, Cynthia Short, an attorney with the Mccallister Law Firm of Kansas City, officially signs on as Byron’s legal counsel.
-She will be working closely with the FBC campaign to be sure all Byron’s supporters stay accurately informed of the case’s progress, and motivating the most active of us to stay vigilant in our efforts.
-By joining us, Ms. Short reaffirms our belief that the truth will come to light, that Byron will come home, and that peace will come to the minds and hearts of everyone affected by this case’s long string of tragedies.
+After months reviewing the case, Cynthia Short, an attorney with the McCallister Law Firm of Kansas City, signs on as Byron's legal counsel.
+By joining us, Ms. Short reaffirms our belief that truth will come to light, that Byron will come home, and that peace will come to the minds and hearts of everyone affected by this case's long string of tragedies.

-Signs reading "Free Byron Case" spring up outside the Jackson County Courthouse and Prosecutors Office in downtown Kansas City.
-Demonstrators gather to speak out against the county's record for injustice, particularly resulting from overzealous and unethical prosecutions.
-View Fox4KC.com's coverage here.
+Signs reading "FREE BYRON CASE" spring up outside the Jackson County Courthouse and Prosecutors Office in downtown Kansas City.
+Demonstrators gather to speak out against the county's record of injustice resulting from overzealous, unethical prosecutions.
+You can view Fox 4's coverage of the event here.